 Age 35 is a starting point for advanced maternal age.

-Despite developments and improvements in our ability to take care of pregnancies of older mothers, the risk of advanced maternal age remains and becomes even riskier as age increases, and with multiple pregnancies, which can be common after infertility treatments.
+Despite developments and improvements in our ability to take care of older pregnant mothers, the risk of advanced maternal age remains and becomes even riskier as age increases, and with multiple pregnancies, which can be common after infertility treatments.

 Dr. DeTata says that with age, people are more likely to have chronic diseases such as high blood pressure, diabetes and thyroid disease.
 Even when the mother is healthy prior to pregnancy, the physical stress of pregnancy can make pregnancy problems more common.

 - Ectopic pregnancy